Louis-Bad/NFL-Rushing-Yards/README.md

     To win you need to score, to score you need to get the ball into the end zone, and to get the ball into the end zone you need to move the ball farther up the field.
 With a run play being one out of the two options an offence has to try and move closer to the end zone, optimising this aspect of their game could lead to considerable improvements in a teams win percentage.
 In an [article](https://www.nfl.com/news/running-the-football-still-works-plus-the-amari-cooper-effect-0ap3000000996948) by the renowned NFL analyst, former player and scout, Bucky Brooks states that: <br>
     *“From Weeks 11-13, teams that ranked in the top half of the NFL in terms of run-play percentage posted a combined record of 32-13 (71.1 winning percentage).
 On the flip side, teams that ranked in the bottom half of the league in this category logged a combined mark of 12-31 (27.9)”* <br>

     In this project I have provided insightful analysis into the aspects of a successful run game and designed a model that will predict the yards gained on the next run play.
-The implementation of such a model is expected to improve the play calling efficiency of an offensive team and as a result lead to an increased potential in profits.
+The implementation of such a model is expected to improve the play calling efficiency of an offensive team and as a result lead to an increased win percentage.

 > For more literature on this see: <br>
 Business Opportunities' - [It’s True: NFL Teams Really Are Franchises](https://www.business-opportunities.biz/2013/10/20/nfl-teams-are-franchises-too/) <br>